kaitlinnewson/c4l18-workshop-staticweb/README.md

 List Page Templates - Summary Page

 * Create summaries for your lists instead of the list of dates.

+Put up a yellow sticky note when you finish 3 & 4.

 20ish minute mark: Take up 3, 4